sma4pm/sma4pm.github.io/docs/index.md

 <img src="media/tfpm.png" style="width: 150px" />

-The next edition of the [SMA4PM 2023](/2023) will take place in Rome, Italy together with [ICPM 2023](https://icpmconference.org/2023/).
+The next edition of the [SMA4PM 2024](/2024) will take place in Copenhagen, Denmark together with [ICPM 2024](https://icpmconference.org/2024/).

 ## Previous editions